 Further Letters of Advice to Joseph Beavan, Analectic Magazine, Philadelphia, 1818.
 (See PPW V)

-- Essays, Never before published, by the late William Godwin, ed.
-C. Kegan Paul, (London, H.S.
-King, 1873) (See PPW VII, re-edited from the manuscript entitled The Genius of Christianity Unveiled).
+- Essays, Never before published, by the late William Godwin, C. Kegan Paul (ed.), London: H.S.
+King, 1873.
+(See PPW VII, re-edited from the manuscript entitled The Genius of Christianity Unveiled).

-- Collected Novels and Memoirs of William Godwin, 8
+- [CNM] Collected Novels and Memoirs of William

-volumes, ed., Mark Philp, London, Pickering and Chatto Publishers
+Godwin, 8 volumes, Mark Philp (ed.), London, Pickering and Chatto

 - A complete scholarly edition of all Godwin’s published novels, his biography of Mary Wollstonecraft, and a range of previously unpublished autobiographical writings.
 Caleb Williams and Memoirs of the Author of the Vindication of the Rights of Woman are set in the first edition with variants from later editions (and, for Caleb Williams, the manuscript) given in an appendix.
 All other novels are set from the last edition published within the author’s lifetime.

-- Political and Philosophical Writings of William Godwin, 7
+- [PPW] Political and Philosophical Writings of William

-volumes, ed., Mark Philp, London, Pickering and Chatto Publishers
+Godwin, 7 volumes, Mark Philp (ed.), London, Pickering and Chatto

 - Bodleian Library, Oxford.
-The Abinger collection, owned by the Bodleian Library, is a very extensive holding of Godwin's manuscript material, correspondence and diaries.
+The Abinger collection, owned by the Bodleian Library, is a very extensive holding of Godwin’s manuscript material, correspondence and diaries.
 Earlier deposits of the Abinger Collection were microfilmed by Duke University but there have been several deposits made subsequently.
-A major proportion of this material is now available online, with further holdings in Oxford and New York being digitised.
+A major proportion of this material is now available online, with further holdings in Oxford and the Pforzheimer Collection at the New York Public Library being digitised.